mgawan/nersc_cuda_tutorial/Session-3/README.md

 	Correctness Test Failed
 ```

-Your mission, if you accept it, it is to get the correct answer during the check function.
+**Your mission**, if you accept it, it is to get the correct answer during the check function.
 Obtaining:

 ```